A: It's not really known how long DVDs will last,

 A: Very quick.
 Smaller jobs are usually done same day, and

-that I have several sets of recording equipment and more video recorders
+is that I have several sets of DVD recording equipment and more video

-of various types than I wish to count, so often I can carry out more
+recorders of various types than I wish to count, so often I can carry

 A: Unless someone would like to tell me otherwise, I believe